Here are the top trends in the mobile UX industry. Without further ado, here’s our count-down to #1.

 An interesting list of apps is put together by CSO Online (Ref).

-I predict that in 2015, both the Google Android and Apple iOS will be much more closely monitoring what your native app is doing with your data.
-Apple is in much better position here, because it can more easily reject apps from the app store and encrypts the internal data as discussed here.
+I predict that in the foreseeable future, both the Google Android and Apple iOS will be much more closely monitoring what your native app is doing with your data.
+Apple is in a much better position here because it can more easily reject apps from the app store and encrypts the internal data as discussed here.
 Google has a much more complex and open app ecosystem—policing it will be a serious chore.
 We are looking closely at Android L and the security and privacy enhancements the new Android OS will deliver.
-In 2015, look for apps that help users monitor their incoming and outgoing traffic and all sorts of apps that make it easy to mask user’s activity, as well as mainstream apps with options to opt out of sending any feedback or activity monitoring data.
+In the near future, look for apps that help users monitor their incoming and outgoing traffic and all sorts of apps that make it easy to mask user’s activity, as well as mainstream apps with options to opt out of sending any feedback or activity monitoring data.

 #5 Mobile that Goes with You: Wearables